ELK75/SnackCheck/README.md

 ### Description

-  Our app allows users to find a list of recipes that they can cook based on their dietary restrictions.
-Simply select your restrictions/needs and our app will generate a list of recipes that adhere to it.
+  <p align="center">Our app allows users to find a list of recipes that they can cook based on their dietary restrictions.
+Simply select your restrictions/needs and our app will generate a list of recipes that adhere to it.<p>

 ### App Walkthrough